splytanalytics/splyt-cpp/readme.md

 ```
 make win
 ```
-It will build the file and place it in "lib/libsplyt.dll", link the file with your compiler along with the Splyt header files and include the needed header:
+It will build the file and place it in "lib/libsplyt.dll", link the file with your compiler along with the Splyt header files located in "src" and "platform/curl", then include the needed header:
 ```c++
 #include "splyt.h"
 ```
 Installation complete, continue to the [Overview](#overview) section to get started with coding.

 ### Source Install
-The instructions above involve building the libary into an shared object for use, but that is not neccessary(Though I do recommend that method) if you just want to build the project directly into your application by including the source and header files in your project.
+The instructions above involve building the libary into an shared object for use, but that is not neccessary if you just want to build the project directly into your application by including the source and header files in your project.
+Be sure to include the default HttpInterface located in "platform/curl", unless you plan to implement your own.

 Then by using the code below to include the needed header file.
 ```c++
 #include "splyt.h"
 ```